 Helping you mitigate your AML and CTF risks

-• Supporting the preparation of submissions, including proposing practical, proportionate and pragmatic approaches based on the actual experience of implementing AML/CTF compliance within all sizes of business.
+Grant Thornton can assist you in achieving AML/CTF compliance in proportionate and pragmatic approaches based on the actual experience of implementing AML/CTF compliance within all business sizes and all types of Tranche 2 businesses:

-• Prepare AML/CTF programs and other necessary documents to ensure AML/CTF compliance that is appropriately tailored to your business
+• Prepare AML/CTF Programs and other necessary documents to ensure AML/CTF compliance that is appropriately tailored to your business.

 • Supporting the development and delivery of the AML/CTF systems and controls needed to implement AML/CTF compliance across your organisation, including adapting or repurposing existing processes.